noctice007/XML-Parser/README.md

 # XML-Parser
-A simple library for parsing xml files
+A Simple library for parsing xml files